 The complimentary wifi and free local calls make this a good base for a business trip.
 The rooms have plenty of storage space and the hotel's Chambers Restaurant offers indoor and courtyard dining.

-There's a good-size desk in every room and Sky TV too when it's time to unwind.
+There's a good-sized desk in every room and Sky TV too when it's time to unwind.

 For meetings, there's an eight-attendee meeting suite, and Chambers Restaurant has a private dining space for up to 42 guests.